 In addition to creating an alliance for people with similar values and cultural interests, Paredes recently received the Intercultural and Diversity Affairs Student Leader of the Year Award during the Student Government Association‘s end-of-year banquet.

 Paredes, a native of the Philippines, was honored for her leadership and hard work in getting ASA off the ground.
-Intercultural and Diversity Affairs Director Daniel Green, who presented the award to Paredes, is thrilled by the progress of ASA, now officially 4 months old.
+Daniel Green, director of the Office of Intercultural and Diversity Affairs, who presented the award to Paredes, said he is thrilled by the progress of ASA, now officially 4 months old.

 Green noted how impressed he was with how many students came to the first ASA interest meeting and that many of those students are still active within the organization.